 You’ll have to transfer your Rewards Dollars to a Disney Rewards Redemption Card to use them.
 You can order this card once you have at least $20 in Rewards Dollars in your account, and then you can refill the card whenever you have accrued at least $10 in Rewards Dollars.

-The fact of the matter is that you can find better rewards earning rates with other cash-back and travel rewards cards.
-This card’s modest 1% earning rate means it could be a long time before you earned enough Disney Rewards to treat yourself with a significant trip or outing.
+The fact of the matter is that you can find better rewards earning rates with other cash back and travel rewards cards.
+This card’s modest 1% earning rate means it could be a long time before you earned enough Disney Rewards to treat yourself to a significant trip or outing.

 That said, if you’re a real fan of Disney, the discounts, perks, and other exclusives may have real value for you—and you’ll make the most of those during a visit to a Disney property.

-If you’re planning a trip to a Disney park or resort, consider charging it to your Disney Visa Card to take advantage of the six-month 0% interest offer.
-You might also think about carrying an airline or hotel rewards card that can help defray some of the other expenses of the trip, like airfare and hotel stays.
+If you’re planning a Disney park or resort trip, consider charging it to your Disney Visa Card to take advantage of the six-month 0% interest offer.
+You might also think about carrying an airline or hotel rewards card that can help defray some of the other expenses of the trip like airfare and hotel stays.

 Also, if you plan to cancel your card, first try to meet the minimums for transferring to a redemption card, so you don’t waste rewards.
 You’ll need at least $20 in Rewards Dollars to qualify for a redemption card and at least $10 to refill one.

 Disney Visa Card’s Excellent Perks

 The Disney Visa Card offers one benefit deemed exceptional by our editors: